The Desert Forges: Desert Duels

 This first part of the show consists of four challenges out in the desert.
 Some duels involve all four team members, but many are limited to two.

 In the first game, team members compete to determine who gains control of a dagger, and the winner of each subsequent game takes or retains the dagger.
 The team with the dagger generally sets the standard for the other team to follow.
 Each duel won also gains a flame for the winning team, which they'll use in the second part of the show.

 Many of the desert duels take the form of a staggered race – the team possessing the dagger starts by releasing a sand-timer, and the other team starts when that timer runs out.
-At the end of the race, the first starter releases another sand timer.
+At the end of the race, the first starter releases another sand timer with the same amount of sand.
 If the second starter catches up with and tags the first starter during the race, or if they arrive before the second sand-timer runs out, they'll win; otherwise, the first starter wins.

 Due to the roughness of some challenges, like the Mechanical Snake, one of the presenters will look after the dagger for the contestant until he or she finishes.